with Nathan Lively

 My vision is that Seeing Sound will be a place for people like you and me to come and learn about sound engineering and system tuning, share ideas about what is and isn’t working for us, and give each other feedback when we need it.

-I have achieved really good results, to the point that, due to this course, my current show is probably the best sounding show I have done.
+I have achieved really good results, to the point that, due to this course, my current show is sounding better than it ever has.

 -Wills W., Sound Designer at Clwyd Theatr Cymru, UK

 I’ve considered other courses, but this is the first one that I’ve felt deserved the time and money.
-Compared with, say, a typical video course (watch a few videos & that’s it), Seeing Sound offers exceptional value – the personalized support and student interaction make this something special.
+Compared with, say, a typical video course, Seeing Sound offers exceptional value – the personalized support and student interaction make this something special.

 -Andrew S., audibility expert for conference sound, UK